Trauma Services – Certified Level IV Trauma Center

 - Trauma Nurse Core Curriculum (TNCC)

-Our dedicated professional care caregivers include physicians, nurse practitioners, surgeons, nurses, respiratory technicians, radiology technicians, and lab technicians.
-We also employ a full staff to assist with financial and insurance matters.
+Our dedicated emergency team include physicians, nurse practitioners, surgeons, nurses, and respiratory, radiology, and lab technicians.
+We also have staff to assist with financial and insurance matters.

 Patients with neurologic systems suspicious for acute stroke will be evaluated by a neurologist from the University of Utah Hospital using telemedicine technology in our Emergency Department.